Skip to main content Skip to footer

 There are a few rules to stick to when you compose your RACI chart.

-For large tasks you can assign more than one person to each of the roles, if needed.
-Or if it makes sense, you can have the same person allocated to a deliverable as both Responsible and Accountable.
+For large tasks, you can assign more than one person to each role if needed.
+Or, if it makes sense, you can assign the same person to a deliverable as both Responsible and Accountable.
 As you can see in the above example, not all tasks require a Consulted or Informed person ― you don’t have to assign these roles if you don’t need them.

-Now let’s move on to understand the benefits of using a RACI diagram to define roles for a project.
+Now, let’s move on to understanding the benefits of using a RACI diagram to define roles for a project.

 RACI best practices